VYM: Just 1 of Several Vanguard Dividend ETFs To Consider

 An ETF is called an exchange-traded fund since it is traded on an exchange like an individual stock.
 The price of an ETF’s shares will change throughout the trading day as the shares are bought and sold on the market.

 Open-end mutual funds are similar to ETFs.
 They are also a collection of securities.
 However, they trade only once per day after the markets close.

 As a result, investors need a brokerage account to purchase shares in an ETF.
 The online platform, Webull, is an excellent option.
 For a limited time, they offer free stock shares when you sign up.
 It’s like free money.

 ETF Further Explained

 By making one small investment in your brokerage account, you get immediate ownership of many dividend stocks rather than just one.

 So VYM provides instant diversification.
-And that is one primary difference between buying a single stock versus an ETF, like VYM.
+That is 1 of the advantages of investing in Vanguard ETFs.
+It is also 1 of the major differences between buying a single stock versus an ETF, like VYM.

 VYM Tracks An Index